maxxiimo/the-front-end-manifesto/mobile-foundation.md

 #### Simplest Solution

-There are a number of different solutions you can use to deliver a mobile solution based on User Agent Sniffing.
+There are a number of different solutions you can use to deliver mobile based on User Agent Sniffing.
 Take a look at the [Mobile Solutions Roundup][Mobile Roundup] in the Appendix to get an idea of what's out there.
-To deliver our mobile views in what I consider the simplest way possible, we're going to use Tiago Scolari's [mobylette][] gem with [jQuery Mobile][] for our user interface.
-Here are the steps you will follow:
+To deliver our mobile views we will use the quickest and simplest solution: Tiago Scolari's [mobylette][] gem with [jQuery Mobile][] for our user interface.
+Here are the steps you will follow to implement this solution:

+**Step 1:** Copy all the [base-mobile][] files ffrom the simple solution folder and place them into their corresponding directories, i.e. stylesheets/mobile files go in stylesheets/mobile in your application.

+**Step 2:** Add the following to your application.rb file:

+    # Precompile *all* assets, except those that start with underscore per:
+    # http://blog.55minutes.com/2012/01/getting-compass-to-work-with-rails-31-and-32/
+    config.assets.precompile << /(^[^_\/]|\/[^_])[^\/]*$/

+([Getting Compass to Work With Rails 3.1 (and 3.2)][Get Compass to Work])

-**Step 1:** Add the following gem to your Gemfile and then bundle install:
+**Step 3:** Add the following gem to your Gemfile and then bundle install:

         gem 'mobylette'

-**Step 2:** Add the following line to application_controller.rb:
+**Step 4:** Add the following line to application_controller.rb:

     include Mobylette::RespondToMobileRequests
     mobylette_config do |config|
       config[:skip_xhr_requests] = false
     end

-**Step 3:** Copy all the files located [here][base-mobile] and place them into their corresponding directories, i.e. stylesheets/mobile files go in stylesheets/mobile in your application.

-**Step 4:** Add the following to your application.rb file:

-    # Precompile *all* assets, except those that start with underscore per:
-    # http://blog.55minutes.com/2012/01/getting-compass-to-work-with-rails-31-and-32/
-    config.assets.precompile << /(^[^_\/]|\/[^_])[^\/]*$/

-([Getting Compass to Work With Rails 3.1 (and 3.2)][Get Compass to Work])

 **Step 5:** Add the following to your config/environments/production.rb: